Currency of Portugal

 - Employees can self-report sick leave through the National Health Services website or app, up to twice a year.
 This only applies to short-term sick leave, up to 3 working days.

-Other Rights for Leave of absence
+Other Rights for Leave of Absence

-Maternity & Parental Leave
+Maternity, Paternity & Shared Parental Leave

 Employees who have been employed and made contributions to the social security system for at least six months are entitled to between 120 and 180 days of paid maternity leave.